MonkeyInYellow16/NoClip-Macro-Roblox/README.md

 # Roblox NoClip Macro (R6 & R15)

-This is a custom AutoHotkey-based macro system I created for NoClipping in Roblox.
+Note: If you already have AutoHotkey isntalled, just install V.2 and run in, that is the Macro file This is a custom AutoHotkey-based macro system I created for NoClipping in Roblox.
 It includes 4 macros total:

 - ✅ 2 R6 NoClips